The Amish in Illinois: 2024 Guide

 In addition to furniture, a number of other Amish-operated businesses can be found.
 One Amish family operates a jelly-making and canning business.
 Another runs a small bookstore catering to the Plain community.
 Machine, metal, and engine shops are also found throughout the Arthur settlement, as are construction businesses.

-An Illinois Amish family traveling by pony cart
+An Illinois Amish family traveling by pony cart.
+Photo: Walter Blackledge

 Other Illinois Amish settlements

-While Arthur is by far the largest Amish community in Illinois, there are numerous other small Amish settlements found throughout the state.
+While Arthur is by far the largest Amish community in Illinois, there are numerous other small Amish settlements found throughout the Land of Lincoln.

 After Arthur, the next oldest Illinois Amish community is located at Mt.
-Vernon in Jefferson County—founded over 120 years after Arthur, in 1987.
-Ava is the site of the state’s largest Amish community, at four church districts in size.
+Vernon in Jefferson County – founded over 120 years after Arthur, in 1987.
+Ava in southern Illinois is the site of the state’s second-largest Amish community.
+But at roughly 500 people, it is still less than 10% the size of the Arthur community.

-Millers Country Crafts is an Amish-owned business in the Ava settlement in southern Illinois
+Millers Country Crafts is an Amish-owned business in the Ava settlement in southern Illinois.
+Photo: Don Burke

 Most other Amish communities in Illinois can be found in the western and southern portions of the state.
-Amish are found in Crawford County, home to 3 settlements, Jackson, and Wayne Counties (home to 2 settlements each), and a number of others.
+Amish are found in Crawford County, home to three settlements, Jackson and Wayne Counties (home to two settlements each), and a number of others.

 Historical Amish settlements in Illinois